opam22/ports/readme.md

 # Test
 To run the tests, simple run `make test`

+# Go fmt and vet
+To run go fmt and vet run `make check`

 # Generate new protobuf
 To generate new protobuf, run `make generate`